The 5 Best Places for Digital Nomads in Southeast Asia

 1. Chiang Mai, Thailand

-Chiang Mai in Northern Thailand is one of the most popular places in the world right now for freelancers.
+Chiang Mai in Northern Thailand is one of the best places for digital nomads, not just in Southeast Asia, but across the whole world.
 Nestled between mountains and not far from the border with Myanmar, this is not exactly your typical Asian city.
 Instead of chaos, pollution and insane traffic, you will find a more relaxed vibe and a host of cool places to work from.
 One of the biggest draws of Chiang Mai is the wide range of amazing Western and Thai food that can be found at markets, food carts and restaurants for only a few dollars: the perfect fuel for a hardworking digital nomad.

 Considering its small population of less than 400,000, it’s incredible to think that there are over ten co-working spaces to choose from, not to mention innumerable cafes with fast Wi-Fi.
 It pays to mix it up and try out as many places as possible – each will have a unique vibe and a different crowd for you to meet.